polychromatics/SO-CHIC_D2.2/README.md

-# Refurbishment and ballast reports for inclusion into deliverable 2.2s part of the [SO-CHIC project](http://www.sochic-h2020.eu/)
+# Refurbishment and ballast reports for inclusion into deliverable 2.2 as part of the [SO-CHIC project](http://www.sochic-h2020.eu/)
 ## Prepare and ballast gliders in readiness for deployment - internal reports and packing documents

 File formats are: